Agents Party Compendium: Agent Orchestration Guide

 The Compendium

 The Agents Party is an interactive web tool that lets you visually configure and export Agent Orchestration packages.
-Using a Dungeons & Dragons theme, you can assemble a "Party" of specialized AI agents, customize their personalities, and download a ready-to-use orchestration setup tailored for platforms like Gemini or Claude.
+Using a fantasy RPG inspired theme, you can assemble a "Party" of specialized AI agents, customize their personalities, and download a ready-to-use orchestration setup tailored for platforms like Gemini or Claude.
 All entirely in your browser.

 The Multi-Tier Architecture